GSA/piv-guides/_networkconfig/10_AMA.md

 As a system administrator of an agency, you may want to provide higher privileges to users when they use their PIV/CAC card for login.
 In such a scenatio, you can utilize the Authentication Mechanism Assurance (AMA) feature of Windows Active Directory (AD).
 When the AMA is enabled, it will allow you to insert a group policy from the certificate into the authentication token.

 {% include info-alert.html content=" AMA does not offer an option to require a specific login method (e.g., PIV login)." %}

+As an example, you want to allow Joe read access to sharepoint documents if Joe has a certificate with a policy OID 2.16.840.1.101.3.2.1.12.6 and policy name 'id-eca-medium-hardware-pivi'.
+You also want Julie to have write privileges since she has a certificate with a policy OID 2.16.840.1.101.3.2.1.3.16 and name id-fpki-common-high.
+You will setup these 2 policies in AD using any of the available methods listed below and then assign group memberships based on these policy OIDs to read and write access to sharepoint.

+{% include info-alert.html content=" Do not use AMA to provide privileged access to servers." %}

 ## Windows Server® 2012 AD DS and Later